-The Internet-based version of the module IP Security differs significantly from the traditional one.
+The Internet-based version of the module IP security, differs significantly from the traditional one.
 The whole work is done in front of a remote computer screen.
 The whole set of resources is on-line available and, interactive course content such as animations, enrich the theory section.
 The tests are done on-line in the same manner as feedback and help is provided on-line.
 The most remarkable change lies in the remote laboratory work and especially in the complete loss of teamwork.
+Figure 1 shows the main differences concerning the location of work, teamwork, and the media used in the two course types.